 Print Cover File

 To upload cover art for your book, you must superimpose the full cover spread on a template generated by IngramSpark.
-To download one of these templates, click the “Help” tab from the taskbar near the top of your screen and select “Cover Template Generator.”
-IngramSpark will then prompt you to enter some basic metadata for your book; if you’ve followed me throughout this chapter you need only enter your ISBN and IngramSpark will auto-populate the rest of the data.
+To download one of these templates, click the “Help” tab from the task bar near the top of your screen and select “Cover Template Generator.”
+IngramSpark will then prompt you to enter some basic metadata for your book; you need only enter your ISBN and IngramSpark will auto-populate the rest of the data.
 Then, select the template file format you prefer from the drop-down menu InDesign, EPS, or PDF (personally, I always use PDF)—and enter your e-mail address.

 These templates come with a complimentary barcode encoded with your title’s ISBN.
 If you want to add pricing details to that barcode, enter your book’s list price, select your regional currency, and select “Yes” from the drop-down menu.
 Once you click the “Submit” button, IngramSpark will generate your template and send it to you as an e-mail attachment.

 (Typical softbound cover template showing the pink “active” areas and the blue “safety” areas.)